 When: Until 20 August 2023

 Celebrate the Zoo springing into life with a festival programme of animal talks, colourful arts and crafts, interactive gameshows, music, workshops and myriad other spring-inspired activities.

 Step into the Tulip Tent, take it easy in the Lilac Lounge (created especially for babies), release your inner designer in the Daisy Den, build the perfect animal-inspired shelter in Foxglove Fortress – and more!

 Where: London Zoo; included in ticket admission.
 Tickets must be booked in advance.

-Royal Celebrations in Hyde Park
+Time Travellers in Hyde Park

-When: 31 May – 1 Jun 2022
+When: 30 May – 1 June 2023

-The Tower of London
+Restoration at the Tower of London

 Where: Imperial War Museum; Free event with general admission.